-The 4-7 week-long program is tailored to your interests and goals.
-Notre Dame engineers research, collaborate, and solve real-life industry problems alongside their Japanese peers and present solutions to industry partners at the end of the program.
+This 3-6 week program allows Notre Dame engineers to research, collaborate, and solve real-life industry problems alongside their Japanese peers and present solutions to industry partners at the end of the program.

-You’ll live and conduct research at the Kyushu Institute of Technology (Kyutech), working with industry leaders at Yaskawa.
+You’ll live and conduct research at the Kyushu Institute of Technology (Kyutech), working with industry leaders at Yaskawa Electric Company.

 The Japan summer program is led by Notre Dame Professor Bill Goodwine.

 All students enroll (3-6 credits) in the following summer engineering course.